 [music: “saman” by Ólafur Arnalds]

-Tippett: I’m Krista Tippett, and this is On Being.
-Today with an electric conversation between Robin DiAngelo, perhaps the foremost contemporary voice on grappling with whiteness; and Resmaa Menakem, the therapist and trauma specialist who has clarified new insight into racism and racial trauma as they lodge in our bodies.
+I’m Krista Tippett, and this is On Being.
+Today, an electric conversation with Robin DiAngelo, a foremost white voice on grappling with whiteness, together with Resmaa Menakem, the therapist and trauma specialist who has clarified new insight into racism and racial trauma as they lodge in our bodies.
 Robin is based in Seattle.
 Resmaa is based in Minneapolis, where he is an esteemed counselor and justice coach at the heart of this city’s grappling with pain and ways to move forward.
 The three of us spoke in the summer of 2020.

-Tippett: One of the things I’m aware of right now is that it’s stressful and uncomfortable, for white people, to hear generalizations about white people.
-And so — I’m gonna continue in that vein — both of you have particularly called out — and this is, also, doubly uncomfortable — white progressives.
-And I think one of the things you said to me, Resmaa, when we spoke, not being able to imagine that we’d be in lockdown a month later, and on and on — but this feels like one of the things, one of the realities that has surfaced: that there’s work for white people that they have to do among themselves and that, in fact, there has been a re-wounding that has happened in these early years of the invention of diversity, equity, and inclusion, and doing it often in workplaces, getting everybody in a room and acting like we can talk about this together.
+One of the things I’m aware of right now is that it’s stressful and uncomfortable, for white people, to hear generalizations about white people.
+And so — I’m going to continue in that vein — so both of you have particularly called out — and this is also doubly uncomfortable — white progressives.
+And I think one of the things you said to me, Resmaa, when we spoke, not being able to imagine that we would be in lockdown a month later, and on and on — but this feels like one of the things, one of the realities that has surfaced: that there’s work for white people that they have to do among themselves and that, in fact, there has been re-wounding that has happened in these early years of the invention of diversity, equity, and inclusion, and doing it often in workplaces, getting everybody in a room and acting like we can talk about this together.
 So I would like to talk a little bit about that, about the work that white people need to do on themselves and with each other.
-And I don’t think people have a sense of — well, it’s a new idea.
-It would actually have sounded like a racist idea.
-That’s the irony, that if you would’ve said something like that a couple months ago, it might’ve sounded like it was reversing.

-Menakem: I’m gonna let Robin take that. [laughs] Robin, please. [laughs]
+Menakem: I’m going to let Robin take that. [laughs] Robin, please. [laughs]

 I was never meant to know or love Resmaa.
-I was meant to live my life not knowing or loving him; tolerate him, smile at him, be nice to him, yes, but know or love him, absolutely not.
-And yet, for a brief, contrived exercise — explicitly, right? — the moment we say, “Now we’re gonna separate by race, in order to work on racism,” white people become unglued.
-So it’s like, as long as it “just happens” — it just happens that I grew up in an all-white neighborhood, still live in an all-white neighborhood, go to mostly-white schools, send my kids to mostly-white schools, and talk about those neighborhoods and schools in glowing terms, as “good” —
+I was meant to live my life not knowing or loving him — tolerate him, smile at him, be nice to him, yes, but know or love him, absolutely not.
+And yet, for a brief, contrived exercise — explicitly, right? — the moment we say, now we’re going to separate by race, in order to work on racism, white people become unglued.
+So it’s like, as long as it just happens — it just happens that I grew up in an all-white neighborhood, still live in an all-white neighborhood, go to mostly-white schools, send my kids to mostly-white schools, and talk about those neighborhoods and schools in glowing terms, as good …

 Tippett: I heard you say that somewhere, just that, that how can we say that a neighborhood or school that is all white or almost-all white is a good neighborhood or a good school?